 Recipient of the 'Best News Single' Award from Falmouth University, judged by South West News Service.

-The collection was exhibited at The Chintz in Falmouth Cornwall in February 2024.
+The work was exhibited at The Chintz in Falmouth, Cornwall, in February 2024.

 Back to Top